Pittsburgh DSA Bylaws

 4. they are found to be acting in a concerted manner in the DSA under the discipline or coordination of an outside organization;

 In any of these cases, except when a grievance has been brought forth pursuant to Article XV of these Bylaws, the Local may vote to expel the offending member from DSA.
 In order for such a finding to be made, another DSA member must formally proffer written charges against the member in question to the Local Coordinating Committee, which shall set the date of a Local meeting for deliberations on the charges.
 The member in question must receive a copy of the written charges and notice of the meeting a minimum of two weeks before that meeting takes place.
-Expulsion of a member or affiliate member requires a two-thirds vote of the Local meeting.
-An expelled full member may appeal to the National Political Committee of DSA.
+Expulsion of a member requires a two-thirds vote of the Local meeting.
+An expelled full member may appeal in any way authorized by the National DSA Constitution and Bylaws.
+For cases of expulsion not resulting from a grievance brought forth pursuant to Article XV of these Bylaws, the local may, with the approval of the membership at a General Meeting, establish an additional appeals process.

 Section 3.
 Voluntary Dues.